Psychologists Go to War

 In May 1917, realizing that it would be impractical to test intelligence individually, Yerkes’ committee spent two weeks developing tests that could be administered in groups and conducting trials of these tests at educational institutions and Army bases.
 Working through the National Research Council, Yerkes proposed group intelligence testing to the Army, which created the Division of Psychology under the Surgeon General.
 When Yerkes’ plan for the mass intelligence testing of Army recruits—the Army Testing Project—was approved, he commissioned a team of 400 Army personnel to administer group intelligence tests to all Army recruits.
 This included the Alpha written test for literate soldiers and the Beta pictorial test for those who could not read English.
 By the end of the war, close to 2 million soldiers had been tested.

-Continue the post by visiting behavioralscientist.org.
+Continue reading the post by visiting behavioralscientist.org.